kukgini/acapy-training-school/README.md

-Although there is a demo project provided in aries-cloudagent-python, it was not easy for me to understand the relationship between the agent and agent controller for the actual service.
-Therefore, I made this practice environment for educational / excercise purposes.
-Hopefully, this repository will be helpful to beginners, especially in the context of multitenancy.
+The demo project in aries-cloudagent-python wasn't super helpful for me in understanding the relationship between the agent and the agent controller for the actual service.
+So, I put together this practice environment for my team and clients to use for educational and exercise purposes.
+Hopefully, this repository will be helpful to beginners, especially in the context of aca-py multitenancy.

 # setup guide

 ## register an endorser DID

-register an endorser DID with seed on test.bcovin.vonx.io and remember that seed.
+register an endorser DID with seed on https://test.bcovrin.vonx.io and remember that seed.

 ## setup environment variables